 Future language experts who graduate the Faculty are also acquainted with all major families of languages, Indo-European, Turkic, Sino-Tibetan, Austronesian.
 Therefore, the Faculty boasts not only a systematic release of fluent users of German, French or Swedish, but also Latvian, Lithuanian, Kazakh, Hungarian and Korean.

-Numerous ethnic festivals and evenings devoted to particular cultures as well as special events celebrating cultural diversity are commonplace at the Faculty of Modern Languages which has welcomed individuals representing ethnicities from Saami in northern Finland to Zulu in South Africa and nationalities ranging from Peruvian to Taiwanese.
+Numerous ethnic festivals and evenings devoted to particular cultures as well as special events celebrating cultural diversity are commonplace at the Faculty of Modern Languages and Literatures which has welcomed individuals representing ethnicities from Saami in northern Finland to Zulu in South Africa and nationalities ranging from Peruvian to Taiwanese.

 The Institute of German Studies

 The Institute of German Studies conducts research in the history of German literature, the literature and culture of 19th and 20th-century Austria, comparative literature, the reception of German literature in Poland, Polish-German literary connections, cultural studies of the German language area, the theory and practice of German language teaching (with computer support), Germanic linguistics, lexicology, lexicography, contrastive linguistics, descriptive German grammar, and the theory of literary translation.

 The Institute of Romance Studies carries out research projects relating to the linguistics and literature of the Romance languages, including applied linguistics.
 Its research is coordinated with and complementary to similar projects carried out in other European countries.
 The Institute recognizes the very important role played in the modern world and in the EU by linguistic communication and its intercultural dimension, hence its interests in matters of cultural linguistics, acquisition of selected foreign-language discourse types, and issues in translation arising from the use of multiple national languages and the need for official documents to be translated into all of them.